-swcomms remotely deploys a temporary Microsoft Teams phone system to enable the West Devon Business Information Point’s homeworkers to effectively handle calls from concerned businesses during the COVID-19 lockdown.
+swcomms remotely deploys Microsoft Teams phone system to enable the West Devon Business Information Point’s homeworkers to effectively handle calls from concerned businesses during the COVID-19 lockdown.

 West Devon Business Information Point, based in Okehampton, is a not-for-profit enterprise that has offered advice to small businesses for more than 20 years.